ShortChangedDegen/Scd.ProjectX.Client/README.md

 [You can buy me a coffee if you're feeling generous](https://buymeacoffee.com/shortchangeddegen)

-- Do you work for ProjectX?

-Nope.
-I am just an independent programmer who follows the markets as a hobby.

-- Is ShortChangeDegen a degenerate gambler or something who is always losing money?
+- Is ShortChangeDegen a degenerate gambler or something who always loses money?

-No. It was the first thing I could think of when joining a discord for the first time.
+¯\_(ツ)_/¯ It was the first thing I could think of when joining a discord for the first time.
 It was mostly tongue and cheek.
 We've all been there.